Importing the datasets

 Let’s add a drop shadow to make the label stand out better against the map background.
 Select the label tab called

-, and toggle onDraw drop shadow
+Shadow, and toggle onDraw drop shadow.

 Select